Skip to main content

 Action Why It Helps Where to Do It

-Set a calendar alert 60 days before the beneficiary’s 18th/21st birthday Keeps you from scrambling at the last minute and lets you decide whether to close, roll over, or keep the account Use your phone’s default calendar or Google Calendar
+Set a calendar alert 60 days before the beneficiary’s 18th/21st birthday Gives you time to decide whether to close, roll over, or keep the account—no last-minute panic Google Calendar, Apple Reminders, or your banking app’s built-in alerts

-Keep the beneficiary’s SSN and birth certificate in a secure, shared folder Saves time when the child needs to open their own account or apply for financial aid Google Drive, Dropbox, or a password-protected USB drive
+Store the beneficiary’s SSN and birth certificate in a secure shared folder Saves scrambling later when the child applies for financial aid, a driver’s license, or their first bank account Google Drive, Dropbox, or an encrypted USB drive

-Use the bank’s memo field to note the beneficiary’s relationship and expected birthday Helps new tellers or future trustees understand the account’s purpose without digging through paperwork Open the mobile app → Account → Details → Memo → Add text
+Add a memo in your banking app noting the beneficiary’s relationship and expected birthday Clarifies the account’s purpose for new tellers or future trustees without digging through paperwork Mobile app → Account → Details → Memo → Add note

 David Okonkwo